The 2026 Stage Lineup

 Jason Foy is a lifelong musician, whose deft artistry on flute and whistles anchors this duo.
 His mandolin playing and his spirited accompaniment on guitar makes for an exciting ride.
 Jason’s musical expertise includes djembe and bongos, which add rhythmic interest as well as a gleeful spirit.
 Barbara Calm introduces herself as a veterinarian and musician from NW Montana.
 Her hammered dulcimer drives the rhythm and fills a room with warm vibrating sound.
 Playing the octave mandolin weaves lilting harmonies atop the rhythm, while her newest instrument, the Irish Bouzouki, is a treasured addition from a recent sojourn to Ireland.
 Barbara also plays penny whistle and guitar, and may add her marimba or trombone on occasion.
 Together they are Second Wind.
 Their background is in Celtic traditions and to these roots they remain true most of the time!
 They find joy in experimental approaches to traditional tunes and continually find new inspiration from some great contemporary bands from Ireland and the British Isles.

-An Daire Academy of Irish Dance was founded in 2006 by the husband & wife team of Jim Mueller, ADCRG and Lauren Crowe-Mueller, ADCRG, Oregon’s only certified Irish dance adjudicators.
+ADA2024, An Daire of Flathead Valley An Daire Academy of Irish Dance was founded in 2006 by the husband & wife team of Jim Mueller, ADCRG and Lauren Crowe-Mueller, ADCRG, Oregon’s only certified Irish dance adjudicators.
 In 2020, after several workshops in Kalispell over the years, the opportunity for an An Daire Academy branch came to Kalispell.
 The Kalispell branch is led by director, Claire Gutschenritter.
 Like the oak tree from which the name An Daire comes, our dancers learn the benefits of hard work, strong character and deep roots in an environment focused on family, fun and fitness!

-Max Armstrong is an electric/acoustic fiddle player who has been perfecting his art for over the past 15 years and has recently finished his associate degree in music.
+Max Max Armstrong is an electric/acoustic fiddle player who has been perfecting his art for over the past 17 years and has recently finished his associate degree in music.
 Voted into the Top 10 finalists of Flathead’s Got Talent, Max plays a variety of Celtic music as well as some modern violin tunes that make for an extremely engaging and energetic performance.
 Max plays in Celtic and rock bands across Montana plays many solo shows as well.